Meenu-Bhati/SV-STR/README.md

-## Analyses pipelines for the Short Tandem Repeats and Structural variants
+## Structural variants and short tandem repeats impact gene expression and splicing in bovine testis tissue